lorranavf/domain-based-gene-mining/README.md

 DomainAnalysis(parameters).run()
 ```
+Note that the script run.py should be in the same directory as gene_mining.py.

 Here's an explanation for each of the parameters:

 - `param_seq_dicio`: A dictionary mapping assembly codes to their corresponding species names.
 It provides information about the relationship between assembly codes and species names.